selimslab/selimslab.github.io/_NOTES/essais/on-decision-making.md

 Do nothing against your will, nor against community, nor without due examination, nor with reluctancy

-Go with all your heart.
+Think twice before you speak and be careful with promises.

 Do or do not.
 There is no try.

 Neither chase pleasure nor avoid necessary pain.
-Do what feels right over what is easy.
+Do what feels right in your heart of hearts, over what is easy.

-Do what you feel to be right in your heart of hearts.
+Go with all your heart.
+When in doubt, the answer is no.

 As with all matters of the heart, you'll know it when you find it.

-When in doubt, the answer is no.

-Think twice before you speak and be careful with promises.

 Don't get stuck, good enough is good.